sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 a single array as explained below.

-First, the data averages for different conditions must be imported to Matlab.
-For example, one may export these averages in text format and then use the standard Matlab function
+First, the data averages for different conditions must be imported to MATLAB.
+For example, one may export these averages in text format and then use the standard MATLAB function

 ```matlab
 >> load -ascii filename.txt
 ```

-Note that to import ASCII files to Matlab, all column names and row names must be removed.
+Note that to import ASCII files to MATLAB, all column names and row names must be removed.

 Then you will need to concatenate data averages.
 For example, from a